We may earn money or products from the companies mentioned in this post.

 The Fort Worth Water Gardens is one of the most unique attractions in the Texas metropolis.
 The urban oasis is a serene escape in the heart of the city’s downtown area.
-This concrete and water playground is both adventurous and serene.
+Unlike the Botanic Garden, which is lush and green, this is a concrete and water playground.
+It is both adventurous and serene.
 And perhaps most appealing, it’s free!

 The main attraction at the Fort Worth Water Gardens